 Dear Bankruptcy Adviser,

-What is the best way to start to rebuild your credit after a bankruptcy?
+What is the best way to begin to rebuild your credit after a bankruptcy?
 No one will give you credit because of bankruptcy.

-You are very concerned about your credit score, as you should be.
-Nearly everything -- jobs, insurance, purchase of home and cars and even apartment rental -- is based on your credit.
+You are very worried about your credit score, as you should be.
+Nearly everything -- jobs, insurance, purchasing a house or car, and even renting an apartment -- is based on your credit.

 The good news is that you can and will have excellent credit again.
 In fact, even before the bankruptcy mark falls off your credit report, you could and should have a 750 credit score.
-This will take hard work.
-And you will have to begin immediately after your bankruptcy is over.
+This will take hard work, and you will have to start immediately after your bankruptcy is over.

 Most of the time, you will have to wait until you receive the official notice from the bankruptcy court.
 This notification will say some variation of "Discharge of Debtor."
-That is the document that future creditors will want to see prior to offering you new lines of credit.
+That is the document that future creditors will want to see before offering you new lines of credit.

-As I have discussed in a previous column, you don't want unnecessary credit inquiries showing up on your credit report after the bankruptcy.
+As I said in a previous column, you don't want unnecessary credit inquiries appearing on your credit report after the bankruptcy.
 You will want to know whether you have a chance for the loan before you even fill out an application.

 Watch for outrageous upfront fees.
 Some clients have told me that the bank charged $200 in fees to open the secured card.
 That means $200 of your $500 limit is used up before making your first purchase.